Neurodermatitis - causes, symptoms and care tips

 3. how can I tell if I have atopic dermatitis?

 Placelessness - this is a characteristic that sounds strange at first, but best describes atopic dermatitis.
 This is because the symptoms of the skin disease can literally appear on any part of the body.
-Where exactly and how severe they are varies from person to person and changes over the course of a person's life.
+Where exactly and how pronounced they are varies from person to person and changes over the course of a person's life.
 In infants, the head, face and limbs are usually affected.
 In adulthood, the hands, feet, neck, arms and knees are affected.
 At any age, the disease progresses in episodes that alternate with phases with few or no symptoms.
 I have listed the most common symptoms of neurodermatitis for you:

 Atopic dermatitis often manifests itself with the following symptoms: